Ooba (Shiso) Miso: A Tasty Versatile Japanese Seasoning

-Ooba is a herby, nutritious leaf, especially rich in beta carotene, B vitamins, vitamins E and K, and calcium.
-It often comes with sashimi and is used, making the most of the pleasant aroma.
+Oba is a herby, nutritious leaf, especially rich in beta carotene, B vitamins, vitamins E and K, and calcium.
+The green leaf features its pleasant aroma and often comes with sashimi.

 Oba Miso (大葉味噌)

-Because of its nice scent, Ooba or Oba can serve as a kind of flavoring and is often chopped up and mixed into something, such as dressing, sauce, beverages, or miso.
+Because of its good scent, Oba can serve as a flavoring.
+We typically chop it up and mix it into something, such as dressing, sauce, beverages, or miso.

-Ooba Miso is a fragrant, sweet, savory seasoning (condiment) made basically with chopped Oba leaves, miso, mirin, sugar, and sake, and matches well with a variety of foods such as rice, bread, meat, fish, or tofu.
+Oba Miso is a fragrant, sweet, savory seasoning (condiment) made from chopped Oba leaves mixed with miso, mirin, sugar, and sake and matches well with foods such as rice, bread, meat, fish, or tofu.

 Recipe

-Specifically, first, miso, mirin, sugar, and sake are put together into a frying pan and brought to a simmer.
-Then add in chopped Oba leaves and cook until they become soft and shiny.
+Specifically, you first put miso, mirin, sugar, and sake into a frying pan and bring the mixture to a simmer.
+Then add chopped Oba leaves and cook until they become soft and shiny.

-For your reference, as an example, this popular recipe on cookpad.com uses a 1:1:2:1:1 ratio of sesame oil, mirin, miso, sugar, and sake.
+For your reference, this popular recipe on cookpad.com uses a 1:1:2:1:1 ratio of sesame oil, miso, mirin, sugar, and sake.

 Uses